-In cancer studies, particularly related to tumor sequencing, prior studies have primarily emphasized the identification of somatic over germline variants.
+In cancer studies, particularly related to tumor sequencing, prior studies have emphasized the identification of somatic over germline variants.
 For instance, the current TCGA call sets do not even contain "official" germline calls.
 However, rare germline and somatic variants have often been observed in the same genetic element in different individuals with the same cancer.
-The germline variants may

-Increase the risk of cancer in such individuals, and we plan to identify these elements using data on large populations.
+Germline variants may increase the risk of cancer in such individuals, and we plan to identify these elements using data on large populations.
 Multiple experimental studies support this point of view.
 Germline and somatic mutations in the promoter region of the telomerase reverse transcriptase (TERT) gene have been observed in cutaneous melanoma [20].
 Similarly, many somatic and germline mutations in the T53 gene and GALNT12 coding exons were implicated in Sonic-Hedgehog medulloblastoma (SHH-MB) tumors [36] and colon cancers [37], respectively.
 The interplay between somatic and germline variants in hMSH6 and hMSH3 genes has been shown to be associated with gastrointestinal cancer [38].
 A similar association was discovered between two germline SNVs and somatic mutations in the EGFR signaling pathway in colorectal cancer [39].
-In recent years, there has been a growing interest in understanding the contribution of germline and somatic variants in tumor expression [18].
+In recent years, there has been a growing interest in understanding the contribution of germline and somatic variants to tumor expression [18].
 Similar studies have been proposed to investigate whether these associations augment the risk of triple-negative breast cancer and prostate cancer among African American populations.
 [40, 41]

 C Innovation

 Our method will combine various large-scale genomics data to interpret rare non-coding variants associated with increased cancer risk.
 Currently no computational pipeline exists with focused analysis for germline variants associated with increase cancer risk.
-Moreover, large-scale consortia, such as the 1000 Genomes and ENCODE, have produced data that have been used to interpret other genomic studies.
+Moreover, large-scale consortia, such as the 1000 Genomes and ENCODE, have produced data valuable for the interpretation of noncoding regions.
 However, these resources have not been fully exploited to understand the functional implications of variants associated with cancer risk.
-The integration of these data would be an important innovative component of our approach.
+The integration of these data is an important innovative component of our approach.
 The specific innovative components of our approach are listed below.

-C-1 Identifying and interpreting rare non-coding variants associated with increased cancer risk using population-scale polymorphism data
+C-1 Identifying and interpreting rare, non-coding variants associated with increased cancer risk using population-scale polymorphism data

 The GWAS catalog contains many common variants associated with diseases.
 However, as discussed above, many rare variants may increase cancer susceptibility.
 Currently, no standard methods exist to functionally interpret such variants, especially in non-coding regions.
 Thus, our approach will be the among the first for functional interpretation of these variants.
 The 1000 Genomes consortium has created a deep catalog of genetic variation across many populations.
 Our approach will use the allele frequencies of variants in ~2,500 individuals from 1000 Genomes data to understand which genomic regions are tolerant to common mutations without conferring disease risk.
 We will then use this knowledge to identify rare variants that may be associated with increased disease risk.